 Also, be sure to ask your pool contractor about performance-enhancing products for your plaster.
 I have a patented product that I’ve used for decades that helps prevent stains like these, retain color, and extend the life of the plaster.

 The surface of the pool may become rough due to age, excessive acid washing, or a poorly done previous plaster job.
 This can cause snagged swimsuits, scraped skin, and algae that is extremely difficult to remove.
 Sanding down the plaster is a reasonable option for small areas, but if roughness occurs throughout the pool, the plaster will need to be replaced.

 If there are dark spots in the pool that do not appear to be stains, they may be areas where the plaster is extremely thin.
 Thin plaster is relatively translucent, which allows the underlying concrete to show through.
 Because the plaster is the protective, waterproof layer, it is a major concern when it thins to this point.

 The plaster can also come off entirely.
 This may occur when chips of plaster fall off, or if a crack forms.
-There are some materials made for fixing small cracks and chips, but if more than one of these occurs or it covers a large area, it may be necessary to replaster the pool.
-If either excessive thinning or chipping occur, leaks can be the result.
+Some materials are made for fixing small cracks and chips, but if more than one of these occurs or it covers a large area, it may be necessary to replaster the pool.
+If either excessive thinning or chipping occurs, leaks can be the result.

 Loss of Color

-Pools that are plastered in a color other than white may lose color over time.
-This can be due to water chemistry issues or to the material that was used to create the color in the first place.
+Pools plastered in a color other than white may lose color over time.
+This can be due to water chemistry issues or the material used to create the color in the first place.
 Many plaster companies will use organic color pigments in their plaster because it’s cheaper to produce, but organic color actually fades faster.
 The best pool plastering companies use inorganic color pigments in all their plaster, which ensures a longer life for your pool surface.